A Kenyan girl and boy smiling

 How World Vision is helping

 We are a passionate children’s charity that has been working to transform the lives of the most vulnerable children around the world since 1950.
-Our focus lies on helping children in the most dangerous and difficult places to experience fullness of life and reach their God-given potential.
+Our focus lies on helping children in the most dangerous and difficult places to experience the fullness of life and reach their God-given potential.

 Reaching children like Ayan